mineiros-io/terraform-aws-dynamodb/README.md

     Only required with `INCLUDE` as a projection type; a list of attributes to project into the index.
 These do not need to be defined as attributes on the table.

+    This is broken in AWS provider releases 3.5.0 and 3.6.0.
+Ensure to remove them from the list of available versions if you are using it.
+    ```
+    terraform {
+      required_providers {
+        # replica support was added in 2.58
+        # 3.5.0 to 3.6.0 is broken due to https://github.com/terraform-providers/terraform-provider-aws/issues/15115
+        aws = ">= 2.58, < 4.0, != 3.5.0, != 3.6.0"
+      }
+    }
+    ```

 - **`global_secondary_indexes`**: *(Optional `list(global_secondary_index)`)*

   Describe a GSI for the table; subject to the normal limits on the number of GSIs, projected attributes, etc.